-How to Schedule a Meeting in the Future in Google Meet
+How to Schedule a Meeting in Google Meet

 With Google Meet, the search engine giant aims to bring its users closer together.
-Whether it has the capacity to rival Zoom remains to be seen.
-But one thing’s for certain: Google Meet is similar to the popular Zoom software that gives users the opportunity to meet virtually.
+Google Meet is similar to the popular Zoom software that gives users the opportunity to meet virtually.

 This write-up covers scheduling for future meetings and provides step-by-step guides for different devices.
 We’ll also cover additional information to help you take full advantage of this service.